Diabetes and High Blood Pressure

 Blood pressure is the force of the blood pushing against the artery walls.
 Each time the heart beats, it is pumping blood into these arteries, resulting in the highest blood pressure when the heart contracts and is pumping the blood.
 High blood pressure, or hypertension, directly increases the risk of coronary heart disease (heart attack) and stroke (brain attack).
 With high blood pressure, the arteries may have an increased resistance against the flow of blood, causing the heart to pump harder to circulate the blood.

-According to the National Heart, Lung, and Blood Institute of the National Institutes of Health, high blood pressure for adults is defined as:
+According to the National Heart, Lung, and Blood Institute of the National Institutes of Health (NHLBI), high blood pressure for adults is defined as:

 140 mm Hg or greater systolic pressure